thacheshirecat/Super-Galactic-Age-Calculator/README.md

 ## Setup/Installation

 * Clone repository from
-* Navigate to project folder Super-Galactic-Age-Calculator in the terminal and run npm install
+* Navigate to project folder Super-Galactic-Age-Calculator in the terminal and execute "npm install"
-* After install completes
+* After install completes execute "./node_modules/.bin/jasmine init"
+* execute "karma init"
+* execute "npm test" and view in either the console or the browser the result of the tests.

 ## Specs